ismaia/bturntable/README.md

 As the turntable's cartridge produce very small voltage levels (uV ~ mV ) the mic preamp inside the USB adapter is certainly not a perfect match but **it worked very well after my first tests**.
 Once we're in digital domain we can improve sound quality by doing some equalization,  noise removal and everything we want, including RIAA equalization.
 We can do it all these with a swiss knife called SoX

-The main advantage of this approach is that if you have a bt speaker (almost sure!) you can build this system for less than $20 (rpi zero + audio usb adapter)
+The main advantage of this approach is that if you have a bt speaker (almost sure!) you can build this system for less than $20 (rpi zero + audio usb adapter) and **all sound control can be done by MQTT protocol**

+I coded a bash script that automates everything, all you need is to install dependencies on the rpi and a MQTT client into your phone.

 ### Parts